linroger/Finance-Notes-and-Marginalia/Financial Instruments/A Practical Guide for Actuaries and other Business Professionals..md

 \end{aligned}$$
 ### Basic Relationship $1:1=d\cdot\ddot{a}_{\overline{n}}+v^{\underline{n}}$

 Consider an 72.
-Year [[An Asset Allocation Primer|investment]] where 1 is invested at time 0.
+Year [investment](../Advanced%20Investments/An%20Asset%20Allocation%20Primer.md) where 1 is invested at time 0.

 The present value of this single payment income stream at $t=0$ is 1.

 Alternatively, consider a 72.
-Year [[An Asset Allocation Primer|investment]] where 1 is invested at time 0 and produces annua interest payments of (1) $d$ at the beginning of each year and then have the 1 refunded at $t=7$
+Year [investment](../Advanced%20Investments/An%20Asset%20Allocation%20Primer.md) where 1 is invested at time 0 and produces annua interest payments of (1) $d$ at the beginning of each year and then have the 1 refunded at $t=7$

 1